Orlando Arcia Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.4 K/9, the fourth-best in MLB.

-- The Phillies have the 24th-ranked team ERA among all league pitching staffs (4.65).
+- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (53 total, one per game).
+- Phillies pitchers combine to allow 54 home runs (1.0 per game), the ninth-fewest in baseball.

+- Covey takes the mound for his first start of the season for the Phillies.

+- The 31-year-old right-hander has appeared in relief two times this season.

 © 2023 Data Skrive.
 All rights reserved.